okkevaneck/check50_heuristieken/README.md

 - Add a footer to output.csv with the networth: `networth,<integer>`

 ##### RailNL
+- Edit `Noord-Holland` in part one into `Noord- en Zuid-Holland`
-- Change `ConnectiesHolland.csv` distances into floats.
+- Change `ConnectiesHolland.csv` distances into floats
+- Make the following changes to `example_output.csv`:
-- Remove spaces behind comma's in `example_output.csv`
+    - Remove spaces behind comma's
+    - Change header to `train,stations,problem`
+    - Add footer with `score,<integer>,<problem>` where problem is either `NL` or `NZH`, representing the corresponding problem
+    - Change `Amsterdam Amster` into `Amsterdam Sloterdijk`
+    - Change `Goude` into `Gouda`
-- Change filenames and values to English.
+- Change filenames to English in every file
+- Create `StationsHolland.csv` file in the same way as `StatinosNational.csv`
+- Add header `station,x,y` to `StationsNational.csv` and `StationsHolland.csv`
+- Add header `station1,station2,distance` to `ConnectionsHolland.csv` and
+    `ConnectionsNational.csv`